 About the Congressional Hockey Challenge

 The Congressional Hockey Challenge is committed to the advancement of the sport of ice hockey, and to ensure that this incredible and dynamic sport is accessible to everyone who wants to play.
-To that end, we are proud to support the Fort Dupont Ice Hockey Club in Washington, DC, the NHL Scholarship of the Thurgood Marshall College Fund, and USA Warriors Hockey.
+To that end, we are proud to support the Fort Dupont Ice Hockey Club in Washington, DC, Capital Beltway Warriors Hockey Program and USA Warriors Hockey.
 These three impressive programs cut across the spectrum of what ice hockey is all about.
 The Fort Dupont Ice Hockey Club turns no child away.
-The NHL Scholarship of the TMCF provides a merit-based academic scholarship to any child who participated in an NHL-sponsored Hockey is for Everyone program.
-And USA Warriors is a transformative program offering wounded veterans a chance to participate in a physically demanding team sport through their sled hockey and “standing” hockey programs.
+The Capital Beltway Warriors Hockey Program and USA Warriors are both a transformative hockey program offering wounded veterans a chance to participate in a physically demanding team sport through their sled hockey and “standing” hockey programs.

 The Congressional Hockey Challenge ensures that we keep our overhead costs as close to zero as possible, so our featured charities get the most support possible.